AlexandreQuach/alexandre-quach-public/README.md

 ## Who is Alexandre Quach?

 **Founder of Komyu** - Next-generation collective intelligence consulting firm
-**Continuous Learner** - 37+ certifications from MIT, Stanford, Harvard
+**Continuous Learner** - Certifications from MIT, Stanford, Harvard
 **ECC Method Creator** - Framework for engineering corporate collectives and eliminating organizational silos
-**Executive Preparateur** - Training with executives to better prepare them for transformation
+**Executive Preparation Coach** - Training with executives to better prepare them for transformation
 **OpenSeriousGame Founder** - Public, viral by-design, movement to awaken the power of transmission to anyone using Serious Games

 ## Core Expertise Areas